 - OGTT (oral glucose tolerance test) – What we do is drink a glucose-containing beverage, then having our sugar levels checked at every half an hour to an hour for up to three hours.
 If it happens to be 200 mg/dL or even higher at two hours, then this might be an indication that we have diabetes.

-- The A1c test – This is basically a blood test which shows our average blood glucose levels for the previous two to three months.
+- The A1c test – This is basically a blood test that shows our average blood glucose levels for the previous two to three months.
 A level which is 6,5% or maybe higher might indicate we have diabetes.

 Moreover, our doctor might want us to do a ZnT8Ab (zinc transporter 8 autoantibody) test.
-This is also a blood test which is used for helping determine if the patient has type I diabetes instead of any other type.
+This is also a blood test that is used for helping determine if the patient has type I diabetes instead of any other type.

 T1D and T2D Treatment Facts